SOLID Principles in Rust: A Practical Guide

 From that moment on:

-• register_tool() expects a SpellCheck, not any Tool
+• register_tool() expects a LowerCase, not any Processing

-We are effectively asking Rust to put a Git into a Vec<SpellCheck>, which is impossible.
+We are effectively asking Rust to put a SpellChecker into a Vec<LowerCase>, which is impossible.

-OK… Now let’s make sure we understand why the dynamic dispatch works here
+OK… Now let’s make sure we understand why the dynamic dispatch works (see ex_05_ocp.rs).
+In this version of the code we have:

 We are no longer storing concrete types, but trait objects.